 This is why we have decided to search for a solution which would allow us to focus more on the what and worry less about the how.

 Like others before us, we decided to work on a universal format that could describe all the possible scenarios for a given user interface.
 This format allows us to:

 - generate the same user interface with various tools and frameworks

 - transition from one code output to another without effort

 - enable efficient and advanced programmatic manipulation

 We have named our universal format "User Interface Definition Language" (UIDL).
-It is represented by a human-readable JSON document, a format supported natively by many programming languages, and easy to manipulate.
+It is represented by a human-readable JSON document, a format supported natively by many programming languages.

 The UIDL format is intended to be an intermediary format between creation tools and the teleport code generators.
 While the JSON format is editable and writable by humans, this is not the intended use.